dayseanm04/network/CCNA/Spanning-Tree-Protocol/README.md

 ## 🏛️ Root Bridge Election and Optimization
 By default, every switch has a **Bridge Priority** of **32768**.
 If you don’t manually configure it, the switch with the **lowest MAC address** becomes the Root Bridge.

+This can lead to **poor performance because older switches often have lower MAC addresses and slower hardware**.
+To avoid that, you can **manually set the root bridge** using these commands: